-Roberto's photos (160K JPEGs) show modifications including MUTT wheels and civilian taillights and the fuel pump and carburetor.
-But the rear view gives a good look at the original trailer electrical connector, pintle hook, and taillight recesses of the M606.
+Roberto's photos show modifications including MUTT wheels and civilian taillights and the fuel pump and carburetor (160K JPEGs).
+But this rear view gives a good look at the original trailer electrical connector, pintle hook, and taillight recesses of the M606.
 The sand repaint may be authentic, because the Argentinian army did paint some M606s in sand, and sand/olive camouflage.

 As of 2011, Fernando in Brazil has completed another build-up based on a former Brazilian army M606.
 He says, "The Jeep was purchased at auction from the army, and a pile of parts.
 After 2 years in reform, it is finally ready.
 The mechanics are basically the original, with minor modifications: GM 2.5L 4-cylinder motor (70K JPEG), disc brakes on all four wheels, and power steering (50K JPEG)."

 See also a rear view photo (50K JPEG)

 There is a lot of muddy off-roading in Brazil, where Cara de cavalo or "horse face" is the affectionate term for the high hood CJ-3B.
 See also another action shot in the mud (50K JPEG).